Beth-Watt/Wireshark-Pearson/README.md

 ## Why I'm Taking This

 Packet analysis keeps showing up as a core skill whether you're in SOC or GRC and being able to open a capture file and know what you're looking at matters.
-This course is part of a broader cert stack I'm building out alongside Security+, Splunk, and Linux.
+This course is part of a broader hands-on skill set I'm building out alongside Splunk and Linux.

 ---